Interplay of Anisotropy, Dzyaloshinskii Moriya Interaction and Symmetry breaking Fields in a 2D XY Ferromagnet: Introduction

+Decades of Monte Carlo studies on ever larger square lattices have thus been devoted to pinning down the critical temperature and universal exponents of a 2D XY ferromagnet (XYFM), providing a benchmark for experiments and for related planar ferromagnets\cite{8}.
 In real magnetic materials, however, spin-orbit coupling can introduce additional anisotropic exchange terms that alter the simple XY physics.
 A central example is the Dzyaloshinskii–Moriya interaction (DMI), which arises microscopically from superexchange in crystals lacking inversion symmetry.
 The DMI term is antisymmetric in the spins and thus favors a fixed sense of chirality between neighboring spins.
 This interaction was first introduced by Dzyaloshinskii to interpret the weak ferromagnetism of the antiferromagnetic materials\cite{9}.
-In LaCu$_2$O$_4$, the interaction results in a weak canting of the spins out of the CuO$_2$ basal plane\cite{10}.
-In the context of a 2D planar ferromagnet (FM), adding a uniform DMI term effectively imposes an intrinsic twist on the XY spins, favoring noncollinear configurations with a well-defined handedness.
+In the context of a 2D planar ferromagnet (FM), adding a uniform DMI term effectively imposes an intrinsic twist on the XY spins, favoring non-collinear configurations with a well-defined handedness.
 Thus DMI enriches the XY model with chiral and spatially modulated magnetic orders.
 Recent theoretical and numerical work has begun to map out the phase behavior of the 2D ferromagnetic XY model with a DMI.
 Liu $et.~ al.$ performed large-scale Monte Carlo simulations on square lattices using a hybrid update scheme and special boundary conditions\cite{landau}.
 They introduced a novel order parameter sensitive to the DMI-induced spiral and adopted fluctuating boundary conditions (FBC) to accommodate the incommensurate pitch of the spin modulation\cite{landau}.
 Building on this, Silva et al. carried out extensive Monte Carlo studies of the same model, employing a single-spin Metropolis plus Swendsen–Wang cluster hybrid algorithm and single-histogram techniques\cite{12} and obtained $T_{KT}$ in excellent agreement with the known analytic relation for the twisted XY model with an incommensurate phase.